-Any information pertaining to the value of non-taxable income that is not reported on the tax return, i.e. social security benefits, etc.
+- Any information pertaining to the value of non-taxable income that is not reported on the tax return, e.g. Social Security benefits, etc.

-The SAR: The Student Aid Report, or SAR, will commonly be returned back to you within four weeks after you submit it (either through the mail or online).
+The SAR: The Student Aid Report, or SAR, will commonly be returned back to you within four weeks of the date of submission (either through the mail or online).
 The SAR is a multi-paged document that will provide confirmation of the specific information you filed and the results of the review process.
 The report will give you an EFC (Estimated Family Contribution) amount.
 The report may also indicate specific problems that you may need to correct.

 Make corrections if needed.
 Check to see that a copy of the report was electronically forwarded to Chaminade.

-The ISIR: The version of the report sent to educational institutions is called the Institutional Student Information Record, or ISIR, and should reach our office within 2 weeks.
+The ISIR: The version of the report sent to educational institutions is called the Institutional Student Information Record, or ISIR, and should reach our office within two weeks of submission.
 Once your ISIR reaches our office, we will begin reviewing your application as soon as possible.

-We should receive your ISIR within about two weeks after submitting the FAFSA, provided that:
+We should receive your ISIR about two weeks after you submit your FAFSA, provided that:

-To request that an ISIR be sent to Chaminade or another institution, or to obtain a duplicate SAR, call the federal processor (at 1-800-4FED-AID, or 1-800-433-3243).
-You will need the PIN number you used on your FAFSA.
+To request that an ISIR be sent to Chaminade or another institution, or to obtain a duplicate SAR, call the federal processor at 1-800-4FED-AID, or 1-800-433-3243.
+You will need the FAS ID you used on your FAFSA.

 If you have not heard from us when you expect to, be sure to contact the Financial Aid Office so we can check to make sure that the information on your application for admission and the information on your FAFSA is matched correctly, and that we are processing your award.

 In the case of an independent student, a copy of only the student’s (and spouse’s, if applicable) federal tax transcript is needed.
 For a dependent student, a copy of both the student’s and parent(s)’ federal income tax returns must be submitted.
-If either a student or parent will not file a federal tax return, then a statement certifying both that a tax return will not be filed, and also declaring other sources of income, must be completed and returned in lieu of the tax return.
-Verification documents may also include forms completed to verify household size, number in college, child support received and other forms of non-taxable income.
+If either a student or parent will not file a federal tax return, then a statement certifying that a tax return will not be filed and declaring other sources of income must be completed and returned in lieu of the tax return.
+Verification documents may also include forms completed to verify household size, number of household members currently in college, child support received and other forms of non-taxable income.

-If the documentation provided results in changes made to your original responses to the FAFSA, it may require that your ISIR be re-filed electronically.
+If the documentation provided results in changes being made to your original responses to the FAFSA, it may require that your ISIR be re-filed electronically.
 If this is the case, our office will process this re-filing automatically.
-While you do not need to do anything, this process may cause a delay in the eventual finalization of your aid offer since we will have to await the federal processor re-processing such changes.
+While you do not need to do anything, this process may cause a delay in the eventual finalization of your aid offer since we will have to wait for the changes to be re-processed by the federal processor.

 Verification is triggered by certain kinds of information reported on the FAFSA.
-It may be because your income seems unusually low considering the number in your household, or it could be because your assets are now considerably different from your previous year’s application, or it could be because the number in your household attending college seems a bit excessive.
+It may be because your income seems unusually low considering the number of people in your household, your assets are now considerably different from your previous year’s application or the number of people in your household attending college seems a bit excessive.

 In order for your financial aid to be processed, you must notify the Financial Aid Office of which awards you would like to accept.
 The Financial Aid Office will award you the maximum amount of aid you may qualify for; however, you may not require the full financial aid package.
-In order to ensure your receive the right amount of financial aid you would like to use, you must communicate with your financial aid counselor which types of aid and the full or partial amount you would like to accept.
+In order to ensure your receive the amount of financial aid you would like to use, you must communicate to your financial aid counselor which types of aid and in what amount you would like to accept.

 Note: Accepting your financial aid is not a guarantee that you will receive all forms of aid accepted.
 If you make changes to your FAFSA or your eligibility status changes, the Financial Aid Office will adjust your award values.